Iyd4raf/german-nouns-vocabulary-list/README.md

 # german-vocabulary-list-keeper
-Simple one page app that allows you to make a vocabulary list of German words and their plurals along with English translation.
+Single page application for managing foreign language vocabulary lists alongside their plurals.
+In this implementation, erman was chosen

 Built with Javascript and Material Design Bootstrap.